Frequently Asked Questions

 Does my current immigration status limit my choice of certificates at Moorpark?

 There may be some degrees and certificates that will require additional licensure and certification requirements, such as Nursing.
 It is important for students to be aware of the requirements prior to choosing a degree or certificate program.
+Meet with an academic counselor to get help choosing your courses and solidifying your educational plan.
+Visit the Counseling Office’s website to get in contact with a counselor.
+We encourage all students to schedule at least one Counseling appointment per semester.

 What kind of documentation do I need to get a Moorpark College student ID card?

 After you have paid for the ID, bring your receipt (printed either from your MyVCCCD portal or from the Student Business Office) to the Student Activities Office to have your photo taken and your ID card printed on the spot.
-The Student Activities Office is located in the Campus Center, across from the Bookstore.
+The Student Activities Office is in the Campus Center, across from the Bookstore.

 An ID card purchased for use for only one semester is $10, and an ID card purchased for use over the entire academic year is $15.